pouriyaahmadii/Gemini_NodeGuard/README.md

 1. Navigate to the **Actions** tab in your repository.
 2. Select the **Check and Publish Subscriptions** workflow on the left sidebar.
 3. Click the **Run workflow** dropdown on the right and trigger it.

+The built-in GitHub workflow (`.github/workflows/check-and-publish.yml`) will also run automatically **every 4 hours**, test your nodes, and push the results to the `sub` branch of your repository.

 ### Step 4: Retrieve Your Verified Nodes
 Once the pipeline finishes, you have two ways to retrieve your nodes: